Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 However, keep in mind that ad and malware blockers are not included.
 So, you’ll need separate software to protect your devices from malicious attacks.

-So, I highly recommend signing up for the long-term to get the best deal.
+So, we highly recommend signing up for the long-term to get the best deal.

 NordVPN’s 2019 Security Breach